 — New stock added —

-Lundy miniature sheet from 1961, featuring the imperforate version of the seven-value Europa set, including ½p, 1p, 2p, 4p, 6p and 9p triangulars depicting horses, plus the blue 3p diamond depicting Eric Bloodaxe.
+Lundy miniature sheet from 1961, featuring an imperforate version of the seven-value Europa set in new colours, including ½p, 1p, 2p, 4p, 6p and 9p triangulars depicting horses, plus the blue 3p diamond depicting Eric Bloodaxe.

 Listed in Jon Aitchison’s Lundy catalogue as number 155MS.

 U/M / Unmounted Mint / MNH / Mint Never Hinged.

 Lundy is an island in the Bristol Channel, whose stamps are among the longest-established and most sought-after local issues.